synapse-overload/rust-practice/README.md

 12. How do you `map` and `and_then` with options?
 13. How do you convert `Option<Option<T>>` to `Option<T>`?
 14. How do you create a list with `enum`s?
+15. How many references of each type (`&mut` or `&`) can you hold and when do they prohibit each other?